Stair Calculator

 Example 3 — Basement Utility Stairs (8 ft ceiling, 48" wide)

 Subfloor to concrete = 93".
-Main floor has ¾" hardwood, basement will have ¾" LVP flooring.
+Main floor: ¾" hardwood.
+Basement: ¾" LVP.
 Total rise = 93 + ¾ − ¾ = 93 inches.

-Number of treads and total run:
+Treads and total run:

 12 − 1 = 11 treads.
-Tread depth: 17.5 − 7.75 = 9.75" → round up to 10" (IRC minimum).
-Run = 11 × 10" = 110" (9 ft 2 in).
+Tread depth: 17.5 − 7.75 = 9.75" → clamped to IRC minimum 10".
+Run: 11 × 10" = 110" (9 ft 2 in).

 Headroom check:

 Real-world note: Headroom is the most commonly failed code requirement on basement stairs.
-An 8 ft basement ceiling sounds like plenty, but if the floor opening doesn't start far enough back from the wall, the header above the opening cuts into the headroom path at the upper treads.
-Calculate headroom at every step before framing the opening — it's far cheaper to reposition the opening in rough framing than to rebuild after drywall is up.
+An 8 ft basement ceiling sounds like plenty, but if the floor opening doesn’t start far enough back from the wall, the header above the opening cuts into the headroom path at the upper treads.
+Calculate headroom at every step before framing the opening — far cheaper to reposition the opening in rough framing than to rebuild after drywall is up.

 Stair Building Code Requirements (IRC 2026)